Bankruptcy Manual Underwriting Guidelines On FHA And VA Loans

 Cases Of Co-Signers And Bankruptcy

-This topic is a legal question so we asked our Chicago Bankruptcy Attorney Chad Hayward with this question:
+This topic is a legal question so we asked our Chicago Bankruptcy Attorney Chad Hayward with this question.
+Chad Hayward responded with the following statement:

 The co-signer, just like in a situation of a non-filing spouse, would be responsible for the debt.
 There is co-debtor stay that protects a co-borrower from collection efforts when the other co-debtor files for bankruptcy.
 However, once the bankruptcy is completed, whether it is a Chapter 7 or Chapter 13, the creditor can come after the non-filing co-borrower.
 Furthermore, there may be some negative impact on the credit score of the non-filing borrower if they do not make the requisite payments.
 One other unique situation that I have had presented to me is the situation where the filing of bankruptcy by one co-borrower triggers an automatic default of the note as to the other co-borrower and thereby causes the note to be accelerated.
 Although there may be a co-borrower automatic stay that protects the non-filing borrower, the impact can be adverse.
 It is important to review such loan documents prior to filing and discuss any possible implications with the non-filing borrower.